jbmadsen/udacity-data-engineering-nano-degree/udacity-1-data-modeling-postgres/README.md

 For this exercise, a Star Schema is being used: A single main fact table containing measures for user activities (song plays) and related dimensional tables (songs, artists, users and time), each containing dimension keys, values and attributes related to the dimension.

-The reasoning for using a Star Schema with facts and dimensions is to seperate measurable, quantitative data (in the fact) and descriptive attributes related to this fata (in the dimensions).
+The reasoning for using a Star Schema with facts and dimensions is to separate measurable, quantitative data (in the fact) and descriptive attributes related to this sata (in the dimensions).

 Furthermore, we know the structure of the JSON files, and how to extract data from these, making a relational database suitable for this type of workflow, and the data needed to answer business questions described in the previous section can be modeled using ERD models.